codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-2-type-variable.md

 prefer creating a new one since variable name is very useful to describe the state of the stored content after each manipulation and it gives your code more clarity.

-By naming variables, we're freely to use other beautiful names for those boxes but there're also some rules that we should take notes:
+About naming variables, we're freely to use other beautiful names for those boxes but there're also some rules that we should take notes:

 - A variable name can contain letters, digits, underscore `_`, and dollar sign `$`.